-Any institution, board or body that is an employer, must if any of its employees are liable for income tax, register for employees' tax within 21 business days of becoming an employer.
-Registration is done by completing the prescribed application form EMP 101e.An institution, board or body already registered for another tax type on eFiling may as part of the single registration initiative register for PAYE on eFiling.
-A registered and submitted together with the payment of employees' tax within seven days after the end of the month during which the deduction was made.
+Any institution, board or body that is an employer, must if any of its employees are liable for income tax, register for employees' tax within 21 business days245 of becoming an employer.246 Registration is done by completing the prescribed application form EMP 101e.247An institution, board or body already registered for another tax type on eFiling may as part of the single registration initiative register for PAYE on eFiling.248 A registered employer will receive a monthly return, the EMP 201 form, which must be completed and submitted together with the payment of employees' tax within seven days after the end of the month during which the deduction was made.

 An employer must issue an employee with an employees' tax certificate (IRP 5 certificate) if employees' tax was deducted or withheld from the employees' remuneration.
-This certificate discloses, amongst other things, the total remuneration earned during a year of assessment and the employees' tax and UIF contributions deducted by the employer.
+249 This certificate discloses, amongst other things, the total remuneration earned during a year of assessment and the employees' tax and UIF contributions deducted by the employer.